-A neoclassic beauty constructed on the site of Brazil's first government building, dating back to 1549, the Palace reopened in 2010 after an extensive, two-year restoration.
-Today it stands as a cultural center, housing Salvador's Chamber of Commerce, the Cultural Foundation of the State of Bahia, and the state tourist office.
-On the first floor there's a small memorial mueseum depicting the last two centuries of local history.
-Stop by for one of the guided visits around the Palacio's elaborate chambers, led by local graduates.
+See where it all began at this neoclassic beauty, constructed on the site of Brazil's first government building.
+Dating back to 1549, the Palace reopened in 2010 after an extensive, two-year restoration and today stands as a cultural center, housing Salvador's Chamber of Commerce, the Cultural Foundation of the State of Bahia, and the state tourist office.
+On the first floor there's a small memorial museum depicting the last two centuries of local history.
+Stop by for one of the guided visits around the Palacio's elaborate chambers, led by local graduates every half hour.
 Get a great view of Cidade Baixa and the bay from the east balcony.